OpenBSD

 TIP 4: What you should not do

-Do not type "umount -a", as all MFS directories will
+Do not type "umount -a", as all MFS volumes will disappear

-disappear and a playlist cannot be created in the /tmp directory anymore
+and a playlist cannot be created in the /tmp directory anymore (/tmp

-(/tmp will not be writable).
-No damage will occur, but you will have
+will not be writable).
+No damage will occur, but you will arrive in

 a read-only system.
-Look into /mybin/resizetmp script to learn
+Look into the /mybin/resizetmp script to

 TIP 5: Booting with kernel configuration